Ridgefield, Illinois

 Ridgefield is an unincorporated community and census-designated place in McHenry County, Illinois, United States.
 Ridgefield is 3 mi northwest of Crystal Lake.
 It was named a CDP before the 2020 census, at which time it had a population of 210.

-Ridgefield hosts a small number of antique shops in a small crossroads business district.
-Ridgefield also has a large grain storage facility and a retail hardware store.
-Metra commuter trains pass through Ridgefield on their way to Chicago from Woodstock, Illinois without stopping, though there are currently shelved plans to build a station here.

 History

 A post office called Ridgefield was first established in 1858.
 The community was named from the ridges near the town site.

 Demographics

+Ridgefield first appeared as a census designated place in the 2020 U.S. census.